YumYummity/Guilded-Bot-Template/COGS/COGS.md

 As mentioned in the Final Comments section of the Overview: If you are having trouble with any of these steps (or understanding most of the code), `guilded.py` may be too advanced for you.
 Consider learning some more Python first.

+This does not contain everything you need to know about cogs, but rather some of the basics.

 ### Basic Code
 Let's take at the example code for a cog with no functionality.
 This guide assumes you are familiar with classes.
 If not, please familiarize yourself.
 Good resource: https://www.w3schools.com/python/python_classes.asp